-The RTC component will output the NYISO Desired Net Interchange (DNI) schedule values for each quarter hour of the RTC time horizon for use by RTD (or RTD-CAM) and the MIS.
+The RTC component will output the NYISO Desired Net Interchange (DNI) schedule values commitment and decommitment changes for each quarter hour of the RTC time horizon for use by RTD (or RTD-CAM) and the MIS.
 It will send to RTD GT schedules.